 Access the Postflight feature through the Postflight print option.
+You can select a single component or all components for the Postflight information.

 The following values are available for the Postflight print option:

 - Off (Default)

-- Detailed Report
+- Detailed Report Only

-- Concise Report
+- Concise Report Only

-- Test Page
+- Test Page Only

-- Color-Coded Pages
+- Color-Coded Pages Only

 - All Components (Color-Coded document pages, Test Page, and Detailed Report)